adriansandaker/pwa-boilerplate/README.md

 ### Icons
 In PWA development, the icons play an important role in ensuring installability and compliance with the requirements for Progressive Web Apps.

 For Android devices, you will need to provide icons in the resolutions *512x512* and *192x192*.
 However, it is a best practice to also include a wider range of sizes.
 See the ```/icons``` folder for an example of various resolutions.
+Android icons are set in the ```manifest.webmanifest``` file.

-For iOS devices, you need to provide icons in the resolutions *180x180* and *120x120*.
+For iOS devices you will typically provide icons in the resolutions *180x180* and *120x120*.
 These must be linked in the HTML using the link tag with ```rel=apple-touch-icon```.
 See example below.

     <link rel="apple-touch-icon" href="icons/icon-120.png" sizes="120x120">
     <link rel="apple-touch-icon" href="icons/icon-180.png" sizes="180x180">